Congressional Science Fellowships

 Completed files received by the January deadline will be forwarded to the APS and AIP fellowship selection committees, which will choose, normally by mid-March, several finalists to be invited to Washington for personal interviews in early spring.
 At that time, APS and AIP will each select a winning candidate for the upcoming fellowship term.

-To apply, candidates should submit on-line the materials requested below.
+To apply, candidates should complete the web-form and submit all required materials requested at the link below.
 All credentials, including the letter of intent, resume, and letters of reference must be submitted no later than January 15 of the fellowship year.
-Incomplete applications cannot be considered.Cover Sheet , indicating
+Incomplete applications cannot be considered.Required application materials:

 - Reason for applying